-Specific areas where the Division of Energy, Housing and Community Resources has made performance improvements have been to increase funding to the HOME-Tenant Based Rental Assistance (TBRA) program and to restructure the method of distribution of CDBG-Housing grants around a regional model.
-The Division's HOME-TBRA program targets individuals or families who are homeless or at risk of homelessness and have at least one household member with a disability.
+Specific areas where the Division of Energy, Housing and Community Resources has made performance improvements have been to increase funding to the HOME-Tenant Based Rental Assistance (TBRA) program and to restructure the method of distribution of CDBG-Housing grants around a regional fair-share model.
+The Division's HOME-TBRA program targets individuals or families who are homeless or at risk of homelessness.
 Clients served by the TBRA program live in non-entitlement areas of the State where it can be difficult to find affordable and accessible housing.
 The Division increased funding of this program because this was an area identified where additional funding could have the greatest impact.

-The CDBG-Housing program has completed its second round of funding through a regional model of funds disbursement.
-The "fair share regional model" has improved the State's CDBG-Housing program both through increasing administrative efficiencies and expanding program impact.
+The CDBG-Housing program has completed its third round of funding through a regional model of funds disbursement.
+The "regional fair share model" has improved the State's CDBG-Housing program both through increasing administrative efficiencies and expanding program impact.
 The regional model increases coordination and control at the local level and helps to ensure funds are more evenly spread across the entire State.
-As the State of Wisconsin moves into its third round of grant making under the new regional model it continues to seek input on ways this model and can be strengthened and improved.
+As the State of Wisconsin moves into its fourth round of grant making under the new regional model it continues to seek input on ways this model and can be strengthened and improved.